satuelisa/CINVESTAV2025/README.md

 ## Optimization

-- Exact. combinatorial & heuristic optimization
+- Exact and combinatorial optimization
-- Python libraries for optimization problems
+- Approximations and heuristics

 ## Images and natural language